GuidesCookbooksEvaluation of Rag with Ragas

 # compute scores for the question, context, answer tuple

-ragas_scores = score_with_ragas(question, contexts, answer)
+ragas_scores = await score_with_ragas(question, contexts, answer)

 ragas_scores